-When customers know what their favorite restaurants stand for, they can deliberately choose to do business with places that share their values.
+When customers know what their favorite restaurants stand for, they can deliberately choose to do business with places that share their values and support their community.

 Making your mission public can help you attract employees that fit your restaurant’s culture and vision for the future.
 If you keep your mission statement internal, it can help you hire people who share your principles.